ilmax/site/content/posts/obsolete-endpoints/index.md

     .WithTags("MinimalApi");
 ```

-Actually, there are some clever tricks you can do to register a filter globally, [Khalid Abuhakmeh](https://github.com/khalidabuhakmeh) has written a nice post about it, you if you're interested you can find more [here](https://khalidabuhakmeh.com/global-endpoint-filters-with-aspnet-core-minimal-apis)
+there are some clever tricks you can do to register a filter globally, [Khalid Abuhakmeh](https://github.com/khalidabuhakmeh) has written a nice post about it, you if you're interested you can find more [here](https://khalidabuhakmeh.com/global-endpoint-filters-with-aspnet-core-minimal-apis)

-## Visualize the telemetry in Aspire
+## Visualize the telemetry in the Aspire Dashboard

-The metrics telemetry gets collected in Aspire and shown as follows:
+Our custom metrics telemetry gets exported to the Aspire Dashboard via the OLTP protocol and then shown as follows:
 ![Obsolete metrics](images/metrics.png "Obsolete metrics")

 As you can see I'm not adding many additional tags here, I'm just adding the display name that ASP.NET Core computes for the action/endpoint.
 This should be enough information to identify the called endpoint, but maybe you need some more information about the caller, to accomplish this I decided to also emit a custom span that I then enrich with the `ActionExecutingContext`/`EndpointFilterInvocationContext` with the following code: